MAYA OSAKA

 Flicker Through

-Flicker Through is a design proposal that I pitched as part of a group during a live project for Flickr Foundation.
+Flicker Through is a design proposal developed for the Flickr Foundation as part of a live project.

 Mock ups of app pages.
 From Left to Right: Directions Page (showing a location on the map after searching a location), Un-located images page (Depicting images that are lacking geotagging information that can be added to the map), List view of images